Rethinking player evaluation in sports: Goals above expectation and beyond: Further use cases of the proposed framework

 \subsection{American football: Completion percentage above expectation}

 In American football, a popular metric to evaluate a quarterback's passing skills is to calculate their completion percentage, i.e., the percentage of passes that actually found a teammate.
 Similar to other metrics, simply counting the number of complete passes out of all pass attempts does not take into account the difficulty of a pass.
 Hence, the football analytics community has developed pass completion probability (CP) models, taking into account pass-specific features, which again may be seen as an analogue to an expected goals model in soccer.
-Most prominently, the National Football League (NFL) provides their own version of a completion probability model using player tracking data via \href{https://nextgenstats.nfl.com/}{NFL Next Gen Stats}.
-Aside from a number of CP models from various football analytics outlets (e.g., \href{https://www.pff.com/news/nfl-chicago-bears-justin-fields-most-accurate-quarteback-ohio-state-pff-college-era.?utm_source=chatgpt.com}{PFF}, \href{https://fivethirtyeight.com/features/the-nfl-is-drafting-quarterbacks-all-wrong/?utm_source=chatgpt.com}{FiveThirtyEight}), the openly available \proglang{R}~package \pkg{nflfastR} \citep{pkg:nflfastR} also provides a CP model.
+Most prominently, the National Football League (NFL) provides their own version of a CP model using player tracking data via \href{https://nextgenstats.nfl.com/}{NFL Next Gen Stats}.
+Aside from a number of CP models from various football analytics outlets (e.g., \href{https://www.pff.com/news/nfl-chicago-bears-justin-fields-most-accurate-quarteback-ohio-state-pff-college-era.}{PFF}, \href{https://fivethirtyeight.com/features/the-nfl-is-drafting-quarterbacks-all-wrong/}{FiveThirtyEight}), the openly available \proglang{R}~package \pkg{nflfastR} \citep{pkg:nflfastR} also provides a CP model.

 To analyze passing skills of quarterbacks, a CP model can be used to calculate completion percentage above expectation (CPAE, sometimes also called completion percentage over expected, CPOE).
 Formally, CPAE can again be expressed using \eqref{eq:player_value}.
-That is, given i.i.d pass data $\{(Y_i, X_i, Z_i)\}_{i=1}^n$, a player's empirical CPAE can be written as
+That is, given i.i.d pass data $\{(Y_j, X^p_j, Z_j)\}_{j=1}^N$, the empirical CPAE of player $p$ can be written as

-where $Y$ is the outcome of a pass (1: complete, or 0: incomplete), $X$ is a player indicator, and $h(Z) \coloneqq \Ex[Y \given Z]$ is a function estimating $Y$ for a given pass described by features $Z$.
+where $Y$ is the outcome of a pass (1: complete, or 0: incomplete), $X^p$ is a player indicator, and $\hat h(Z)$ is an estimator for $h(Z) = \Ex[Y \given Z]$, the conditional expectation of a pass given features

+$Z$.
 Hence, $\hat h$ represents a completion probability model fitted to the data.
-Analogous to rGAX, we propose to instead use residualized CPAE (rCPAE) to measure passing skill of a quarterback, with the empirical version defined as
+Analogous to rGAX, we propose to instead use residualized CPAE (rCPAE) to measure passing skill of a quarterback $p$, with the empirical version defined as

-with $\hat f$ being an estimator of $f(Z) \coloneqq \Ex[X \given Z]$. rCPAE again allows for valid uncertainty quantification via the GCM test, and can conveniently be interpreted as a player's effect on the completion probability in a semiparametric model of the form of \eqref{eq:pllm_lo}.
+with $\hat f_p$ being an estimator of $f_p(Z) = \Ex[X^p \given Z]$. rCPAE again allows for valid uncertainty quantification via the GCM test, and can conveniently be interpreted as a player's effect on the completion probability in a semiparametric model of the form of \eqref{eq:pllm_lo}.